All Products

 Note

-When you query external tables or fields, the table names and field names are not case-sensitive, and forcible uppercase and lowercase conversions are not supported.
+When you query foreign tables or fields, the table names and field names are not case-sensitive, and forcible uppercase and lowercase conversions are not supported.

-If you access Tablestore data by using MaxCompute SQL statements, all operations, such as the selection of column names, are performed in MaxCompute.
+If you access Tablestore data using MaxCompute SQL statements, all operations, such as the selection of column names, are performed in MaxCompute.
 In the preceding example, the column names are odps_orderkey and odps_totalprice rather than the names of the primary key column o_orderkey and attribute column o_totalprice in the Tablestore table.
-This is because the mappings are defined in the DDL statement that is used to create the external table.
-You can also retain the names of the primary key columns and attribute columns in the Tablestore table based on your business requirements.
+This is because the mappings are defined in the DDL statement used to create the external table.
+You can also retain the names of the primary key columns and attribute columns in the Tablestore table as needed.

 CREATE TABLE internal_orders AS